Here’s an excerpt of a post by my niece, who is a lovely Mom.

 Quote – Erma Bombeck – “When humor goes, there goes civilization.”

 Quote – Erma Bombeck – “Youngsters of the age of two and three are endowed with extraordinary strength They can lift a dog twice their own weight and dump him into the bathtub.”
+Her books are hilarious.

 See – My sweet niece didn’t have to clean up wet dog in her house, that day, but if she did, wouldn’t that have been the funniest story to make your day.
 That would make a glass of spilled lemon water sound like a walk in the park.